dblock/code.dblock.org/_posts/2024/2024-07-24-doctl-stack-deprecation-notice.markdown

 Should I upgrade now, or wait till the second and third notice?

-Update: many of my Ruby apps required a Ruby 3.x upgrade before booting successfully on Ubuntu 22.
-Links to the upgrade diffs/commits below.
+**Update 10/24**: many of my Ruby apps required an upgrade to Ruby 3.3 before booting successfully on Ubuntu 22, failing with an `Faraday::SSLError: SSL_CTX_load_verify_file` error, caused by various HTTP libraries attempting to set their SSL certificate paths in older versions.
+There were many related changes as a consequence of upgrading Mongoid and ActiveSupport, RuboCop, slack-ruby-client, Faraday, and others.
+Links to the upgrade diffs/commits below in case you're going through something similar.

 * [slack-strava](https://github.com/dblock/slack-strava/compare/55ccd64e130d504277b3522af1b72ae70e797cd7..5a595b2ba1c736d52a7b4f936585b2ce2deb4230)
 * [slack-sup2](https://github.com/dblock/slack-sup2/commit/5bf423375cd9e390a76d7a1fdf828edbaabe46b5)